lawrennd/old_talks/_systems/includes/nigeria-nmis-spatial-join.md

 \notes{The intersection of the two data frames indicates how the two data frames will be joined (if there's no intersection, they can't be joined).
 It's like indicating the two holes that would need to be bolted together on two pieces of metal.
 If the holes don't match, the join can't be done.
 There has to be an intersection.

 But what will the result look like?
-Well the join should be the 'union' of the two data frames.
+Well, the join should be the 'union' of the two data frames.
 We can have a look at what the union should be by (again) converting the columns to sets.}

 \notes{
 \code{set(hosp_gdf.columns).union(set(zones_gdf.columns))}